IceMints/hackathon-portfolio/README.md

 $ flask run
 ```
 Start a web browser and type in localhost:5000, page will render and can be intereact like any other webpage.

-## Roadmap

-Soon to come
-- adding a comments

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.